 - Toe Touch: Standing upright with feet placed together, slowly and carefully roll your upper body down to your toes, reaching downward with the fingertips, as far as possible.
 Hold legs straight during the bend.
 Slowly and gently roll the upper body back up to an upright position, and repeat ten times.

-For further fall prevention advice and exercise ideas, or to set up an in-home evaluation of your senior loved one’s home to lower the risk of senior falls, contact Hearts at Home, the top providers of in home care Overland Park families trust, by calling us any time at 913-440-4209.
+For further fall prevention advice and exercise ideas, or to set up an in-home evaluation of your senior loved one’s home to lower the risk of senior falls, contact Hearts at Home In-Home Care, the experts in aging in place in Kansas City and the surrounding areas, by calling us any time at 913-440-4209.